Skip to main content

 Chuck Collins

-Chuck Collins, born in Vicenza, Italy, grew up in Denver, and has lived in Georgetown since 2001.
+Born in Vicenza, Italy, Chuck Collins grew up in Denver and has lived in Georgetown since 2001.
 He served in the United States Air Force for ten years and was stationed in Grand Forks, ND, RAF Chicksands, England, and Abilene, Texas.
 Mr. Collins graduated from Texas A&M, Corpus Christi, where he earned a degree in Management, Information Systems.
 Currently, the Executive Director of GTX Connect, Mr. Collins has worked for various corporations including British Petroleum, Price Waterhouse Coopers, IBM, and General Motors.
 Mr. Collins serves on several local boards including The Friends of the Library, Prosper Georgetown, and Georgetown Housing Advisory Board.
 He is an active member of San Gabriel Unitarian Universalist Fellowship where he also serves on the board.
 He and his wife, Irma, have raised five children in Georgetown.
 In his free time, Mr. Collins enjoys gardening and creating art from recycled materials.

 Lindsay Harris

-Lindsay Harris, originally from Houston, moved to Georgetown in 2016 and currently serves as the Chief Strategist of Leadership and Culture in the Georgetown Independent School District.
-She attended Texas A&M University where she received a BS in psychology and a Masters in Educational Leadership.
+Lindsay Harris, originally from Houston, moved to Georgetown in 2016 and currently serves as the Chief Strategist of Leadership and Culture for the Georgetown Independent School District.
+She attended Texas A&M University where she received a BS in Psychology and a Masters in Educational Leadership.
 Lindsay holds a Superintendent Certificate from Lamar University and is passionate about public education.
 Her experiences as a Spanish teacher, an assistant principal and dean of instruction, and ten years of serving the Bryan and Georgetown communities as a middle school principal have shown over and over again that schools, families, and communities working together to meet the needs of students is what all children deserve!
 Ms. Harris enjoys traveling, reading, and spending time with family.

 Patricia Khoury

-Patricia Khoury grew up in Brooklyn, and after marrying, spent several years in Delaware until she moved home to Texas in 1972.
-With a degree in Elementary Education from State University of New York at Potsdam, and a MA in Spanish from Middlebury College, Ms. Khoury taught Spanish and English as a Second Language for 23 years.
+Education from State University of New York at Potsdam, and a MA in Spanish from Middlebury College, Ms. Khoury taught Spanish and English as a Second Language for 23 years.
 She also served as Choir Director for churches in Katy and Beaumont, Texas.
 Ms. Khoury has been a resident of Georgetown since 2000, and is now retired.
-In addition to serving on The Caring Place Board, she has also volunteered as a shopping assistant in our Food Pantry for over 10 years where she has the opportunity to use her Spanish speaking skills regularly.
+In addition to serving on The Caring Place Board, she has also volunteered as a shopping assistant in our Food Pantry for over 10 years where she has the opportunity to use her bilingual skills regularly.

 Isaac Lopez